The beginning of the Wild West

 Within the first month of traveling to Texas, we took a day trip to the Fort Worth Stockyards to see the famous cattle drive.
 Tony and I had visited the Stockyards before but were thrilled to let our girls experience this fun event.
 To be honest, we were most excited to see how Kylie (our animal lover) would react when she saw the longhorns walk right in front of her.

 I love reading the history of the places we visit, and this place has a great story.
-For instance, the city of Fort Worth was nicknamed “Cowtown” and established in 1849.
+For instance, the city of Fort Worth, established in 1849, was nicknamed “Cowtown.”
 The town was also known as the last “civilized” place for cowboys because there were five hundred miles of unsettled wilderness between Fort Worth and where the railroad began in Kansas.
 The cowboys would round up the cattle roaming wild across the Texas plains and drive them on the Chisholm Trail to Kansas.

 After the railroad came, Fort Worth became a primary shipping location for cattle.
 For that reason, the city built the Union Stockyards.
 However, the city didn’t have funds to buy enough cattle, and the Union Stockyards were later sold.
 Soon after they sold, the Stockyards started losing business with the decline of the railroad.